broamski/botomfa/README.md

 #### Requirements:

+boto profiles were introduced in v2.24.0.
+This has been tested on versions >=2.35.2.

 1. You must provide your AWS account number via the environment variable ``AWS_ACT_NUM``
 2. The script assumes the identifying value of your MFA device is the same as your shell's ``USER`` variable.
 To override this, set the environment variable ``MFA_USER`` with your MFA device id.